Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ```

 ### Parameters
 Parameters are a special type of variable declared inside the parenthesis <kbd>()</kbd> character.
-Their purpose is to add more functionality to the function when their is an <code>arguement</code> value.
+Their purpose is to add more functionality to the function when their is an `arguement` value.
 Which will be passed at the parameter that they're order in.

-To add your own parameter just the any <code>name</code> you want like a <code>variable</code>.
+To add your own parameter just the any `name` you want like a `variable`.
 If you want to add more of them separate each of them  with a comma <kbd>,</kbd> character.

 Example:
 ```lua